ElenkaSan/Don-t-wreck-my-house/src/README.md

 6. *[x] Do unit test for the domain, including fixing bugs, 2hrs (Actual time 3 hours)
 7. *[x] Be sure all unit tests pass, be sure added positive & negative cases, 2 hrs (Actual time 4 hours)
 8. *[x] Add Spring dependency injection to the project (use either XML or annotations) to run `App.java` max 1hr (Actual time 1 hour)

  Start to work on the UI layer, break UI layer into several steps, including helper methods:
-10. *[x] 1.
-Make `MainMenu` and `ViewReservation`, fixing some logic on domain layer, 4 hrs (Actual time 5 hours)
+9. *[x] Make `MainMenu` and `ViewReservation`, fixing some logic on domain layer, 4 hrs (Actual time 5 hours)
-11. *[x] 2.
-Do `make` and `edit`, `cancel` reservations - 4hrs (Actual time 7 hours)
+10. *[x] Do `make` and `edit`, `cancel` reservations - 4hrs (Actual time 7 hours)
-13. *[ ] Be sure all tests pass, nothing missing for requirements and the application works without any issues, 2hrs
+11. *[x] Be sure all tests pass, nothing missing for requirements and the application works without any issues, 2hrs  (Actual time 4 hours)